 Something families love to attend is Christmas parades which still have a home here in Indialantic, but you’ll also want to be on the lookout for boat parades!
 After brandishing their watercraft with lights and decorations, captains take to the waters to organize a parade that brings the best of Florida into this timeless Christmas tradition.

 Looking to get in on the Florida traditions?
-Reach out to the Curri Kirschner team to see just how smoothly and quickly getting your dream home in Indialantic can be.
+Reach out to the David Curri team to see just how smoothly and quickly getting your dream home in Indialantic can be.
 To all of our friends and family in Florida and abroad, have a happy and safe holiday season!